Are Commitments Cluttering Your Life?

 Conclusion

-There will always be some commitments that we need to do in our lives.
-Some commitments are necessary for ourselves and our families but often, they are part of a mindset and habit of behavior that feels normal.
+There will always be some commitments that we need to make in our lives.
+Some commitments are necessary for ourselves and our families, but often, they are part of a mindset and habit of behavior that feels normal.

-We guilt ourselves into saying yes all the time because we don’t want to disappoint people, without thinking of the consequences that over-commitment has on our own lives and our family’s lives.
+We often guilt ourselves into saying yes all the time because we don’t want to disappoint people, without considering the consequences that over-commitment has on our own lives and our families’ lives.

-With these tips you can declutter your schedule and remove commitments, creating so much more time and more peace in your life.
-Consider evaluating your calendar and making changes, you might surprise yourself with just how many things you can let go.
+With these tips, you can declutter your schedule and remove unnecessary commitments, creating significantly more time and peace in your life.
+Consider evaluating your calendar and making adjustments; you might be surprised by just how many things you can let go of.